The field-road diffusion model: fundamental solution and asymptotic behavior: Appendix

 \begin{lemma}[Properties on $x$-Fourier and $t$-Laplace transforms] For $f,g : \mathbb{R}\to\mathbb{C}$, all $a\in\mathbb{R}$ and $s>0$, \begin{itemize} \refstepcounter{ADeux} \item [$(\theADeux)$] $f\parentheses{x} = \frac{1}{\parentheses{2\pi}^{N-1}} \int_{\mathbb{R}^{N-1}}^{}{\Fb}\crochets{f}\parentheses{\xi} \, e^{i \xi\cdot x} d\xi$, \refstepcounter{ADeux} \item [$(\theADeux)$] ${\Fb}\crochets{f}\times{\Fb}\crochets{g} = {\Fb}\crochets{f\ast g} = {\Fb}\crochets{x\mapsto \int_{\mathbb{R}^{N-1}}^{}f\parentheses{x - z}g\parentheses{z}dz}$, \refstepcounter{ADeux} \item [$(\theADeux)$] ${\Lb}\crochets{f}\times{\Lb}\crochets{g} = {\Lb}\crochets{t\mapsto \int_{0}^{t}f\parentheses{t - \tau}g\parentheses{\tau}d\tau}$, \refstepcounter{ADeux} \item [$(\theADeux)$] ${\Lb}\crochets{t\mapsto e^{-at}f(t)}\parentheses{s}={\Lb}\crochets{f}\parentheses{s+a}$. \end{itemize} \end{lemma}

 {\bf Acknowledgement.} Matthieu Alfaro is supported by the {\it région Normandie} project BIOMA-NORMAN 21E04343 and the ANR project DEEV ANR-20-CE40-0011-01.
-Samuel Tréton would like to acknowledge the {\it région Normandie} for the financial support of his PhD.
+Samuel Tréton would like to acknowledge the {\it région Normandie} for the financial support of his PhD. \MAT{The authors are grateful to the anonymous referee whose precise comments have improved the presentation of the results.}